AvikCodeCrafter/Java-Tomcat-Webapp-Deployment/README.md

 These commands will control the Tomcat server's operation.

+Tomcat Runs on Port 8080   # Please Access the Tomcat webapp on prot 8080

 ## License

 This project is licensed under the Apache License, Version 2.0.
 See the [LICENSE](https://www.apache.org/licenses/LICENSE-2.0) file for more details.